tinymce/tinymce-docs/_includes/configuration/dockerized-spelling-service.md

     For information on the `http` configuration setting, see: [Configure server-side components - `http`]({{site.baseurl}}/enterprise/server/configure/#httpoptional).

-14. _Optional_: Configure the service to use a HTTP proxy by updating `ephox-spelling-docker-env.conf`.
+14. _Optional_: Configure the service to use a HTTP proxy by updating `config/ephox-spelling-docker-env.conf`.
 See:
     [Configure server-side components]({{site.baseurl}}/enterprise/server/configure/).
 15. _Optional_: Add a custom dictionary, as described in [Adding custom dictionaries]({{site.baseurl}}/enterprise/check-spelling/custom/).
 16. Create an `origins.env` file and specify the Hypertext Transfer Protocol (HTTP) and domain name of sites hosting the TinyMCE editor (`allowed-origins`).
-Up to 99 origins can be added without editing `ephox-spelling-docker-env.conf`.
+Up to 99 origins can be added without editing `config/ephox-spelling-docker-env.conf`.

     For example: